 Nokia’s been building mobile phones since 1992, back when devices had tiny screens and buttons, although you’ll find that the company itself was founded back in 1865.
 Throughout the 90s and early 00s, Nokia dominated the mobile phone market with its famous range of phones that felt seemingly indestructible.
 As companies moved on to smartphones, Nokia lagged behind and was later acquired by Microsoft.
 During this time, Nokia moved between two operating systems (the Symbian operating system and the Windows phone operating system), and ultimately lost its market share to Samsung.

 You might not be able to count on Nokia’s modern smartphones being virtually indestructible like its early 00s mobile phones, but there are still some good reasons for picking up a Nokia phone.
 Big battery capacities, solid cameras, and nice internal components all make for some attractive-looking phone specifications, along with the colours of Nokia phones being quite nice too.
-Nokia’s foray into 5G phones has also begun as of 2020, with the Nokia 8.3.
+Nokia’s foray into 5G phones began in 2020, with the Nokia 8.3.

 You’ll only find the odd Nokia model available from telcos here and there, as it’s not that popular a phone brand when compared to Samsung or Apple.
 That being said, it’s still a widely available brand among other retailers, and could well be your iPhone or Android phone replacement.

 Telstra plans for Nokia phones

 As of the time of writing, Telstra only offers two Nokia phones – the C30 and the G20.
 These phones will cost you $149 and $199 outright as a single payment, and will only work with a Telstra SIM card.
 If you’d like to use these phones with another network, you’ll have to pay an unlocking fee.
 This will cost you $80 within the first 6 months, or $25 between six months and two years.
 After then, unlocking is free.